onera/paradigm/training/Python/01_Introduction/introduction.md

 Mettre image de la planche des fonctionnalites illustrees ....

 **ParaDiGM** aims to offer a set of efficient services to simplify the writing of massively parallel distributed numerical simulation software, from reading data files to writing results.
-Numerical codes are generally based on a discretization of the study domain which can take the form of an unstructured mesh.
+<span style="color:red">Numerical codes are generally based on a discretization of the study domain which can take the form of a mesh.
-**ParaDiGM** only offers some services for unstructured meshes.<span style="color:red">???</span>
+**ParaDiGM** only offers services for unstructured meshes. (on garde partie Mesh après??)</span>

 ## API